geoffleyland/lua-mmapfile/README.md

 `close` syncs memory to the file, closes the file, and deletes the mapping between the memory and the file.

+`malloc` maps anonymous memory (not mapped to a file), and so acts like malloc.
+The advantage is that we can get memory above 4G, but the BIG disadvantage is that mmap is not a high-perfomance allocator.
+Only use this infrequently for big blocks of memory.
+It's a nasty hack.

+`free` frees memory mmapped by `malloc`

-The "gc" variants of `create` and `open` (`gccreate` and `gcopen`) set up a garbage collection callback for the pointer so that the file is correctly closed when the pointer is no longer referenced.
+The "gc" variants of `create`, `open` and `malloc` (`gccreate`, `gcopen` and `gcmalloc`) set up a garbage collection callback for the pointer so that the file is correctly closed when the pointer is no longer referenced.
 Not appropriate if you might be storing the pointer in C, referencing it from unmanaged memory, or casting it to another type!